LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    Currently NVIDIA drivers may freeze in encoder when HAGS is enabled, realtime priority is used and VRAM utilization is close to maximum.
    Disabling this option lowers the priority to high, sidestepping the freeze at the cost of reduced capture performance when the GPU is heavily loaded.

-   ..
-Note:: This option only applies when using NVENC `encoder`_.
+   .. note:: This option only applies when using NVENC `encoder`_.

-   ..
-Caution:: Applies to Windows only.
+   .. caution:: Applies to Windows only.

 **Choices**